LMSC-NTappy/nanodescript/README.md

 ## Documentation

 This is it.
-It should get you started, for more information I let you explore the code a bit yourself, and if you don't find what you need or still have questions you can always ask me a question.
+It should get you started, for more information I let you explore the code a bit yourself, and if you don't find what you need or still have questions you can always ask me.

 ## Installation